hrutik05/Zerodha-Clone/README.md

 # Zerodha Clone with Working Backend & Dashboard 🪙📈

 This is a clone of the official [Zerodha](https://zerodha.com/) website, India’s largest stock brokerage platform.
-Built with modern web technologies, this project replicates the design and layout of the Zerodha homepage to practice and showcase frontend and backend development skills.
+Built with modern web technologies, this project replicates the design and layout of the Zerodha homepage to practice and showcase frontend and backend development skills.(Due to some technical reason *SignUp Page* is not working roperly.)

 ## 🛠️ Tech Stack